 Scoped, bolt action rifles are the most common weapon of choice for elk hunting out west.
 The most popular cartridges are 7MM and 300 Mag.
 Variable power scopes in the 3x9x40 range are the most common, although several clients have started using high power and larger objective lens scopes.
 Rifles should be zeroed in for 300 yards unless your scope has a ballistic compensating reticle.
 Practice shooting from various positions (prone, off steady sticks, over a pack, kneeling).
 There is a wide variety of bullets suitable for elk hunting.
 The following bullets are some of our favorites and have proven themselves in the field: Nosler Partition, Nosler Trophy Bonded Tip, Winchester XP3, Winchester E-Tip, and Nosler Accubond.

-Scoped, in-line .50 caliber modern muzzleloaders are recommended for our elk hunts.
-Variable power scopes in the 3x9x40 range are the most common.
-Nikon and Leupold both make a great ballistic compensating muzzleloader scope.
-Muzzleloaders should be zeroed in for 125 yards, unless your scope has a ballistic compensating reticle.
-Hunters should be confident shooting out to 200 yards and should know their ballistics and performance out to 250 yards.
+In-line .50 caliber modern muzzleloaders are recommended for our elk hunts.
+Beginning in 2023, scopes will no longer be allowed on muzzleloaders.
+Iron-sights only for muzzleloaders.
+Hunters should be confident shooting out to 200 yards.
 Practice shooting from various positions (prone, off steady sticks, over a pack, kneeling).
 We recommend using a premium bullet in the 250-350 grain weight range.
 Bullets we recommend are Parker Productions Ballistic Extreme, Barnes Spitfire T-EZ, TC Shockwave, and Hornady SST.
 Powerbelt bullets are not allowed for our muzzleloader hunts.
 In our experience, powerbelts have wounded 10x more elk than they have ever killed.